-- Develop workforce development liaison services: Between the Board of Examiners for Alcohol, Drug, and Gambling Counselors (BOE) and the community, including serving as certification liaison to the public; Between ACPG and CASAT and DHHS; Between ACPG and BOE. - O Develop a plan to address systemic issues with the Board of Examiners: - Get on the Board's agenda to raise their awareness of the concerns of the ACPG; - Develop a plan or White Paper on issues that need to be addressed by BOE and include solutions; - Develop solutions to current barriers, for example use technology-based supervision where supervision can be provided offsite. - Encourage problem gambling treatment grantees to offer internships to CPGC-I by increasing reimbursement rates for CPGC-Is. - O Devise training and education programs to develop provider competencies.
-Explore the following initiatives and implement if and when feasible: - Develop technical assistance services to offer support and training to new problem gambling treatment and prevention staff working within DHHS funded problem gambling treatment and prevention programs. - Establish standards for student placements and internships focused on developing competence in problem gambling prevention, early intervention and treatment services. - Utilize training models that emphasize coaching and on-site implementation support. - Offer regional problem gambling training opportunities. - O Expand efforts to educate the broader mental health and addictions community about problem gambling including links between problem gambling and other behavioral health issues, problem gambling treatment availability and evaluation outcomes, and problem gambling screening and referral.
-Explore the following strategies and implement if feasible: - Partner with colleges and institutions to offer specialty education and training in the knowledge, skills and attitudes essential to provide effective gambling disorder prevention and treatment services. - Expand web accessible resources for problem gambling service providers through the creation of a new provider specific website for problem gambling service providers. - Improve and make available continuing education events on a regular basis throughout the state that enhance the knowledge and skills of problem gambling service providers at all levels, including allied providers in the fields of behavioral health, physical health, and public health.
+- Survey workforce to inform objectives and activities to be included in Problem Gambling Workforce Development Request for Proposals that may generate from an increased program budget. - Encourage problem gambling treatment grantees to offer internships to CPGC-I by increasing reimbursement rates for CPGC-Is. - Devise training and education programs to develop provider competencies.
+Explore the following initiatives and implement if and when feasible: - Develop technical assistance services to offer support and training to new problem gambling treatment and prevention staff working within DHHS funded problem gambling treatment and prevention programs. - o Establish standards for student placements and internships focused on developing competence in problem gambling prevention, early intervention and treatment services. - O Utilize training models that emphasize coaching and on-site implementation support. - o Offer regional problem gambling training opportunities. - Expand efforts to educate the broader mental health and addictions community about problem gambling including links between problem gambling and other behavioral health issues, problem gambling treatment availability and evaluation outcomes, and problem gambling screening and referral.
+Explore the following strategies and implement if feasible:

-- o Actively seek out and arrange for presentation opportunities at conferences within Nevada attended largely by health care service providers including behavioral health, physical health, and public health. - Meet with behavioral health and education associations to explore where and how the topic of problem gambling can be incorporated into trainings, curricula, testing and certifications.
+- O Partner with colleges and institutions to offer specialty education and training in the knowledge, skills and attitudes essential to provide effective gambling disorder prevention and treatment services. - o Expand web accessible resources for problem gambling service providers through the creation of a new provider specific website for problem gambling service providers. - o Improve and make available continuing education events on a regular basis throughout the state that enhance the knowledge and skills of problem gambling service providers at all levels, including allied providers in the fields of behavioral health, physical health, and public health. - O Actively seek out and arrange for presentation opportunities at conferences within Nevada attended largely by health care service providers including behavioral health, physical health, and public health. - O Meet with behavioral health and education associations to explore where and how the topic of problem gambling can be incorporated into trainings, curricula, testing and certifications.